OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

     - **Maximum** password length should not be set **too low**, as it will prevent users from creating passphrases.
 A common maximum length is 64 characters due to limitations in certain hashing algorithms, as discussed in the [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md#maximum-password-lengths).
 It is important to set a maximum password length to prevent [long password Denial of Service attacks](https://www.acunetix.com/vulnerabilities/web/long-password-denial-of-service/).
 - Do not silently truncate passwords.
 The [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md#maximum-password-lengths) provides further guidance on how to handle passwords that are longer than the maximum length.
 - Allow usage of **all** characters including unicode and whitespace.
 There should be no password composition rules limiting the type of characters permitted.
-- Ensure credential rotation when a password leak, or at the time of compromise identification.
+- Ensure credential rotation when a password leak occurs, or at the time of compromise identification.
 - Include password strength meter to help users create a more complex password and block common and previously breached passwords
     - [zxcvbn-ts library](https://github.com/zxcvbn-ts/zxcvbn) can be used for this purpose.
     - [Pwned Passwords](https://haveibeenpwned.com/Passwords) is a service where passwords can be checked against previously breached passwords.
-You can host it yourself or use [API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
+You can host it yourself or use the [API](https://haveibeenpwned.com/API/v3#PwnedPasswords).

 #### For more detailed information check